Attend a meeting

 Leader meetings and portfolio meetings are not open to the public but we do publish the agendas and public decisions relating to these meetings in the same way as for all the other meetings.

-The public is entitled to ask questions at most of the Council's meetings.
+The public are entitled to ask questions at most of the Council's meetings.
 Your question may be directed to an individual Member, such as the Leader of the Council or a Portfolio Holder responsible for a particular area of the Council's services.
 Alternatively, you may wish to ask a question about the work of a Committee in general, in which case the question will be answered by the Chairman of that Committee.

 Your question must arrive with us no later than midday one clear working day (that is not counting the day of the meeting or the day of delivery of the question) before the day of the meeting.
 Members of the public may ask only one question per meeting, however, you are entitled to put a supplemental question, without notice, to the Councillor who has responded to the original question.